MSE in Industrial & Systems Engineering

 Admission to this degree program requires a bachelor's degree in engineering, physical science, computer science, or applied mathematics.

 Standardized Test Scores

 GRE not required

 - A course in probability and statistics (IMSE 510, Probability and Statistical Models or equivalent)

 - A course in operations research (IMSE 500, Models of Operations Research or equivalent)

 The IMSE 510 and IMSE 500 course requirements can be completed after admission into the program.
-However, only IMSE 500 will count toward the 30-credit degree requirement.
+Both IMSE 500 and IMSE 510 will count toward the 30-credit degree requirement.
 IMSE 500 will count towards the program concentration requirements and IMSE 510 will count as a program elective.

 - IMSE 511 Design and Analysis of Experiments